A social enterprise is a business created to further a social purpose in a financially sustainable way.

 Efforts to solve these problems often follow a short-term approach:

-Social enterprises are business created to further a social purpose in a financially sustainable way.
-Social Enterprises:
+Social enterprises are businesses created to further a social purpose in a financially sustainable way.
+Social enterprises:

 Social Enterprise Movement